 Tips for National Roofing Week – July 6-12, 2014

-LENEXA, KAN. - How do you know if it’s time to replace your roof?
+How do you know if it’s time to replace your roof?
 How do you find a qualified roofer?
 And, how do you find a roof that resists fungus and algae?
-National Roofing Week from July 6-12, 2014, is the ideal time for homeowners to gain insights and answers to their roofing questions and focus on the roof overhead.
+National Roofing Week from July 6-12, 2014, is the ideal time to gain insights and answers to these roofing questions and so many more!

 Working with DaVinci Roofscapes, home improvement expert and contractor Mark Clement with MyFixitUpLife has developed several roofing tips for homeowners.